A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Problem formulation

 The Lagrange multiplier method is used to weakly enforce the coupling constraints \eqref{eq:problem_formulation:position_coupling}.
 Therefore, a Lagrange multiplier vector field $\lagrangePos(\sbeam) \in \R{3}$, defined along the beam centerline, is introduced.
 The total Lagrange multiplier potential reads:

 Variation of the Lagrange multiplier potential leads to the constraint contribution to the weak form,

 Therein, $\dWposLambda$ and $\dWposC$ are the variational form of the coupling constraints and the virtual work of the Lagrange multiplier field $\lagrangePos$, respectively.
-It is well-known from geometrically exact beam theory that the variation of the centerline position $\drbeam$ is work-conjugated with the point-wise forces acting on the beam centerline, \ie $\lagrangePos \mathrm d \sbeam$.
+It is well-known from geometrically exact beam theory that the variation of the centerline position $\drbeam$ is work-conjugated with the infinitesimal forces acting on the beam centerline, \ie $\lagrangePos \mathrm d \sbeam$.
 Therefore, the Lagrange multiplier field $\lagrangePos$ can be directly interpreted as the coupling line load acting on the beam centerline.
-On the solid side, the variation of the solid displacement $\dxsolid$ is work conjugated with the point-wise force $-\lagrangePos \mathrm d \sbeam$ acting on the solid, \ie the (negative) Lagrange multiplier field also acts as a line load on the solid.
-Additionally, the term~$\surfaceNormalDistanceULO \lagrangePos\tr \dsurfaceNormal \mathrm d \sbeam$ arises, which represents a point-wise moment contribution of the coupling line load on the solid.
-If the beam centerline lies exactly on the beam surface, \ie $\surfaceNormalDistanceULO \equiv 0$, the \nameConsistent method (in the space continuous form) is equivalent to the \btsvc method, \cf \cite{Steinbrecher2020}.
-The drawback of the \nameConsistent variant is that for general scenarios the weak form contains the surface normal vector variation, thus requiring the second derivatives of the surface normal vector for a consistent linearization of $\dsurfaceNormal$ as required for tangent-based nonlinear solution schemes.
-Furthermore, the positional coupling operators become non-linear due to this contribution, \ie they depend on the current configuration.
+On the solid side, the variation of the solid displacement $\dxsolid$ is work conjugated with the infinitesimal forces $-\lagrangePos \mathrm d \sbeam$ acting on the solid, \ie the (negative) Lagrange multiplier field also acts as a line load on the solid.
+Additionally, the term~$\surfaceNormalDistanceULO \lagrangePos\tr \dsurfaceNormal \mathrm d \sbeam$ arises, which represents an infinitesimal moment contribution of the coupling line load on the solid.
+The drawback of this variant is that the weak form contains the surface normal vector variation.
+This has two important implications on the presented mixed-dimensional coupling approach: (i)~The positional coupling operators become non-linear, \ie they depend on the current configuration and have to be re-evaluated for each iteration of the nonlinear solution scheme. (ii)~Second derivatives of the surface normal vector have to be computed for a consistent linearization of $\dsurfaceNormal$ as required for tangent-based nonlinear solution schemes (such as \nr iterations).